iotaledger/introduction-docs/docs/guides/token_guide.md

 # Chrysalis Migration

 With the advent of the Chrysalis migration, a number of aspects at IOTA are changing for the better.
 With easier ways to manage and secure your experience, IOTA will seamlessly integrate these innovations with no service interruptions.

-With Chrysalis, we make a clear cut from the current IOTA protocol, and start a new with a much better, and more mature network.
+With Chrysalis, we make a clear-cut from the current IOTA protocol, and start a new with a much better, and more mature network.
 The new network will support many new use cases and create a foundation for IOTA’s upcoming Coordicide.

 This includes one of the innovations that directly impacts one of the most crucial aspects of your experience: funds.

 Because of its complexity, the migration process for the next phase of Chrysalis consists of two phases; we are currently in phase one where you initiate the migration of your funds in one week and which will then be available on our new network upon launch.

 Do note that migrating is a continuous effort that can be done at any time after the initial migration start date.